 1. AF interacts with NEF to subscribe availability after DDN failure subscription procedure as described in clause 4.15.3.2.7.

 2. If the SMF is informed the UE is unreachable via a Namf_Communication_N1N2MessageTransfer service operation, the SMF provides the Traffic Descriptor in the PDR and requests the UPF to report when there are corresponding discarded packets in the UPF as described in clause 5.8.3 in 23.501 [2].
-If PCC is not used and there is no installed PDR with the exact same traffic descriptor, the SMF copies the installed PDR that would have previously matched the incoming traffic described by the traffic descriptor in the notification subscription, but provides that traffic descriptor, a higher priority, and a buffer notification action within.
+If PCC is not used and there is no installed PDR with the exact same traffic descriptor, the SMF copies the installed PDR that would have previously matched the incoming traffic described by the traffic descriptor in the notification subscription, but provides that traffic descriptor, a higher priority, and a discard notification action within.

 If PCC is used. the SMF checks if the Policy Control Trigger Request are set to report the reception of a subscription to DDN failure and then the SMF requests PCC Rules to the PCF before contacting the UPF; the PCF then provides PCC rule(s) taking into consideration the traffic descriptor for the subscribed DDN failure event.